Dan Stefanica

 Postions

-Baruch College: Director, Financial Engineering MS Program, 2002 – Present
+Baruch College: Co-Director, Financial Engineering MS Program, 2002 – Present

 Baruch College: Associate Professor, Department of Mathematics, 2005 – Present